nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 In the case where the compulsory prefixes `-n` and `-i` are not present, a `ParseException` is thrown, prompting the user that the wrong command format has been used.

-The following activity diagram summarises what happens when the user inputs an add student command:
+The following activity diagram summarises what happens when a user executes the `addstudent` command to add a new student.
+In the case where the student is not added, an error message will be displayed with the reason.

 ![AddStudentActivityDiagram](images/AddStudentActivityDiagram.png)

-The following sequence diagram shows how the add student operation works:
+The following sequence diagram summarises what happens when the user inputs an `addstudent` command together with the name and NUSNET ID of the student to be added.

 ![AddStudentSequenceDiagram](images/AddStudentSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 ### Creating a new group